vijtad/SpeechRecognizer/README.md

 2. Meaningful errors are sent back from Java.
 3. Begin speech event is triggered correctly for listening.

+No changes has been done to ios and it should work as described in the extension.

 This has been tested using Ionic 2 application.

 To install the plugin use